KaraWaldemer/reactNativeDemo/docs/ReactNativeDemo.md

 ## Maturity

 React Native is a fairly young technology.
-It has seen a lot of growth since then, and there are many libraries to pick from, but they too are not that old.
+It has seen a lot of growth since then, and there are many libraries to pick from, but they too are not that old

 Notes:
 The progress made in the last two years has made React Native a good contender when writing a mobile solution but the reliability and availability of some of the functionality mobile developers have come to expect is still questionable at times.
 You may have to develop your own wrappers on top of native code to achieve the results you want but React Native makes it easy to do that and easy to swap it for a different solution later as needed.